 14. Smoke and Mirrors | Spain | Biography, Thriller

-Alberto Rodriguez of ‘Marshland’ fame returns to celluloid with a sleek and engaging espionage thriller bolstered with heart throbbing, retro music based on a true story of mid-1990s Spanish political corruption scandal that helped to bring down the country’s Socialist government in 1996.
-An ex-secret agent, part-mercenary, part-businessman is framed by his government who goes into hiding until Commissioner of Police offers him a deal to safeguard embezzled money.
-Dazzling with colorful characters, and bravura performance by Eduard Fernández as a sly, smart and crooked spy, Smoke and Mirrors is a perfect blend of arthouse cinema with commercial elements that don’t disrespect its targeted audience.
+Alberto Rodriguez of ‘Marshland’ fame returns to celluloid with a sleek and engaging espionage thriller bolstered with heart-throbbing, retro music based on a true story of mid-1990s Spanish political corruption scandal that helped to bring down the country’s Socialist government in 1996.
+An ex-secret agent, part-mercenary, part-businessman is framed by his government who goes into hiding until the Commissioner of Police offers him a deal to safeguard embezzled money.
+Dazzling with colourful characters, and a bravura performance by Eduard Fernández as a sly, smart and crooked spy, Smoke and Mirrors is a perfect blend of arthouse cinema with commercial elements that don’t disrespect its targeted audience.
+Stream it on Netflix.

 13. The Handmaiden | South Korea | Erotic Thriller, Drama

 Every frame in The Handmaiden looks like a portrait.
 The deprived women species has been shown to be materialized, sodomized and liberated, all together.
 It’s a masterful work by Park Chan-Wook, as he puts his audiences in the midst of a large puzzle spread all over the floor where they are forced to question every action, feel distressed by some of them & in a very dark, hilarious way, feel greatly amused by them.

 12. Neruda | Chile | Biography, Crime, Drama